-You should read the following discussion in conjunction with the financial statements and other financial information included elsewhere in this Quarterly Report on Form 10-Q (this "Report") and with our audited financial statements and other information presented in our Annual Report on Form 10-K for the year ended December 31, 2021.
+You should read the following discussion in conjunction with the financial statements and other financial information included elsewhere in this Quarterly Report on Form 10-Q (this "Report") and with our audited financial statements and other information presented in our Annual Report on Form 10-K for the year ended December 31, 2021 (the "Annual Report").
 The following discussion may contain forward-looking statements that reflect our plans, estimates and beliefs.
 Words such as "expect," "anticipate," "intend," "plan," "believe," "seek," "estimate," "continue," "may," "will," "could," "would," or the negative or plural of such words and similar expressions or variations of such words are intended to identify forward-looking statements, but are not the only means of identifying forward-looking statements.
 Such forward-looking statements are subject to a number of risks, uncertainties, assumptions and other factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by the forward-looking statements.
-Factors that could cause actual results to these differences include, but are not limited to, those discussed below and elsewhere in this Report and in our other filings with the Securities and Exchange Commission ("SEC"), including particularly matters step forth under Part I, Item 1A (Risk Factors) of our Annual Report on Form 10-K. Furthermore, such forward-looking statements.
+Factors that could cause or contribute to these differences include, but are not limited to, those discussed below and elsewhere in this Report and in our other filings with the Securities and Exchange Commission ("SEC"), including particularly matters set forth under Part I, Item IA (Risk Factors) of the Annual Report.
+Furthermore, such forward-looking statements speak only as of the date of this Report.
+Except as required by law, we undertake no obligation to update any forward-looking statements to reflect events or circumstances after the date of such statements.
 For purposes of Management's Discussion and Analysis within this Report, all monetary amounts are stated in thousands except for par values and per share amounts, unless otherwise stated.